-- > Delivering PSHE & RSE in a sensitive way - > Modelling positive attitudes to PSHE & RSE - Monitoring progress - > Responding to the needs of individual students
+- Delivering PSHE and RSE in a sensitive way - Modelling positive attitudes to PSHE and RSE - Monitoring progress - Responding to the needs of individual students

-➤ Responding appropriately to pupils whose parents / carers wish them to be withdrawn from the non-statutory components of RSE
+Responding appropriately to students whose parents / carers wish them to be withdrawn from the non-statutory components of RSE

 Staff do not have the right to opt out of teaching RSE.
-Staff who have concerns about teaching RSE are encouraged to discuss this with the Head teacher.
+Staff who have concerns about teaching RSE are encouraged to discuss this with the Headteacher.